Want to become a group fitness instructor? Here is everything you need to know about teaching group fitness and working in the fitness industry.

-I get a lot of emails and messages from people interested in teaching group fitness full or part time.
+I get a lot of emails and messages from people interested in becoming a group fitness instructor and teaching group fitness full or part time.
 Since there is such a demand for information, I thought it would be helpful to post some suggestions and helpful thoughts in this space.

 These days, more and more folks are leaving their corporate jobs to come to the fitness world.
 You love fitness.
 You’re obsessed.
 You look at your instructor and think, “I could do that”.
 But first, let’s have a little heart-to-heart (you and yourself, that is).
 Here are a few questions to ask yourself before jumping into a fitness career.
 This list is based on a combination of things: observations of instructors (which qualities make for great ones, which qualities hold them back) and a survey of instructors who told me about questions they wish they had considered.
 Feel free to chime in below if you think I’ve missed something!

-1. Is my primary reason for wanting to become an instructor that “I love taking classes” or “I love working out”?
+1. Is my primary reason for wanting to become a group fitness instructor that “I love taking classes” or “I love working out”?

 This is actually a huge pet peeve of mine.
 I hate hearing potential instructors say, “I want to get certified so that I can get paid to workout”.
 Your job as the instructor is NOT to workout for money.
 It is to educate, inspire, motivate, and support your students in their health and fitness.
 Getting paid to work out isnt teaching.
 There is a huge, often-underestimated gap between “taking classes” and “teaching classes”.
 This is the number one question you should ask yourself (and be honest!) when considering the career.
 Many people try their hand at fitness instruction, and fail – because at the end of the day, they’re just not teachers or they realize that teaching means giving up their workout to give to others.
 There are coaches and there are athletes – sometimes they are one and the same, but often they are not.